-- 1. This command MUST be issued by e-mail.
-It cannot be issued via the "Execute a LISTSERV command" facility of the web management interface. - NOTE CAREFULLY that you MUST turn off your signature file (if one is enabled in your mail client) in order to successfully delete files.
-If you do not, LISTSERV will store your signature file in place of the file you are trying to delete instead of deleting the file.
+- This command MUST be issued by email.
+It cannot be issued via the "Execute a LISTSERV command" facility of the web management interface. - You MUST turn off your signature file (if one is enabled in your mail client) in order to successfully delete files.
+If you do not, then LISTSERV will store your signature file in place of the file you are trying to delete instead of deleting the file.